lua-resty-digest-auth

 • Log value sanitization

-• Credential file path validation (absolute, no traversal, whitelisted dirs)
+• Credential file path validation (absolute paths, no path traversal)

 • Constant-time string comparison for authentication